 Read also: 70% of wealth creation driven by family businesses – PwC

-He stated that any effort that is not sustain is a waste.
+He stated that any effort that is not sustained is a waste, stressing that the government remains committed to its reforms.

 The minister added that efforts are being made to rein in inflation, create jobs and get the economy growing.